fstnetwork/module-api/API_Reference/Issuer/getSmartTokenTransferHistory.md

-# Get Smart Token(which you issued) Transfer History
+# Get Smart Token Transfer History
+You are able to fetch all transfer history of the Smart Token(which you issued) via this API.

 ## GraphQL API